desht/ScrollingMenuSign/README.md

 ### Listing all menus

-To show all menus that have been defined, use "/sms list", e.g.:
+To show all menus that have been defined, use "/sms list".
+Example:

 	/sms list
 	1 line (page 1/1)